If you are looking into test kits you must be well on your way to an amazing reef tank! Congratulations!

 I have tried other kits and found that they were either not accurate enough, too expensive or were a hassle to use.

-Which Kits Do You Need When First Starting An Aquarium?
+Which Test Kits Do You Need When First Starting A Saltwater Aquarium?

 When you first fill your reef tank with water you are about to enter into the ‘Cycling Stage’ and you will need to monitor every day or two to see how your bacteria are building and how the biological filter is growing.